What Should You Know Beforehand?

 An Alternative to Implants: Fat Transfer Breast Augmentation

-What to Look for in a Plastic Surgeon
+What to Look for In a Breast Augmentation Plastic Surgeon

-How do you ensure that you are getting the safest surgery, the least risk of complications and the most beautiful, natural-looking results?
+How do you ensure that you are getting the safest breast augmentation, the safest and the most beautiful, natural-looking results?
 By choosing a plastic surgeon with a reputation for providing all three!
 The plastic surgeons that have been included in the Leading Medical Clinics of the World® directory have been selected because they are all:

 - Well-respected by peers